Intermezzo-D/react-native-rating-stars/README.md

 # react-native-rating-stars

-Currently, this repo is not uploaded to npm, just copy all files in ./src folder, and used as a components of react native.

 This code is using @expo/vector-icons@13.0.0, please install the library before use it if you are not using Expo.

 Link to @expo/vector-icons@13.0.0: https://www.npmjs.com/package/@expo/vector-icons